 Pros: Artificial Grass

-- It goes without saying that artificial grass requires a lot less maintenance than real grass, which is simply because it does not require mowing or watering or nutrition or sunlight.
+- It goes without saying that artificial grass requires a lot less maintenance than real grass.
+Why, I hear you ask.. simply because it does not require mowing or watering or nutrition or sunlight.
 You simply need to install it and, well, enjoy it.
 But as we mentioned above, caring for your real lawn comes with so many advantages, from your health to your self-esteem.

 Cons: Natural Grass

 - Natural grass grows, especially in the summer months, and growing means mowing, which is a potential downside for some people, especially as caring for your natural grass means mowing it correctly, regularly and cutting it the right height in order to help it thrive as a healthy plant.

 - Grass is almost unkillable in that, no matter how much stress it is put under, it will almost always grow back.
 But that also means that it is vulnerable to common problems, such as disease, frost, drought and stress.
 From dogs relieving themselves on it to children playing on it to pests and diseases attacking it.
 There are certain things that you need to be wary of in order to keep it healthy.

 - All good things take time and some hard graft, and a real lawn requires exactly that.
 From being fed the proper nutrition to managing the pH levels of the soil, keeping on top of any weeds to dealing with any moss, ensuring the roots get enough oxygen and nutrients to keep your thatch layer low.
 There’s a lot to think about when it comes to lawn care.
 But that’s what Joe’s Lawn Care is here for.
 We take all the hassle and guesswork out of your lawn with our seasonal and cultural lawn care treatments.
 In short: we make lawns great again.

 Cons: Artificial Grass